poelstra/ts-stream/README.md

 # Status

 The package has been battle-tested in production in a large (closed-source, unfortunately) project for many years now.
+Although it does not receive updates very regularly anymore, that's not because it's deserted, it's just considered pretty stable.

 However, there's always room for improvement, see open issues for ideas.
-A number of small TODO's in the code need some love.
+A small number of minor TODO's in the code may need some love.
 A number of methods are still marked as experimental (and basically undocumented nor unit-tested).
-They should be considered obsolete, and will be removed in a future version.
+They should be considered obsolete, and will probably be removed in a future version.

 # TODO